nathnp/Basic-Site-Template/README.md

 ```HTML
 <a class='button' href='https://nthp.me'>link</a>
 ```
-These are best used on their own line
+These are best used on their own line.

 ### More Images